apache/yunikorn-core/docs/profiling.md

 you can also run `web`, `pdf` or `gif` command to get the graph for heap.

-## Download profiling file and analyze locally
+## Download profiling samples and analyze it locally

 We have included essential go/go-tool binaries in scheduler docker image, you should be able to do some basic profiling analysis inside of the docker container.
 However, if you want to dig into some issues, it might be better to do the analysis